lizadaly/windrift/README.md

 A List is an array of choices—called *expansions*—that are presented sequentially.
 Each item in a List is rendered as a clickable link.
 Lists are identified by a unique label—called a *tag*—that the author assigns.
 This tag becomes the reference to the choice in the inventory.

 #### Flat List
-A flat list is an array of individual strings.
+A flat list is an array of one-item arrays, each containing a string.
 As the user clicks on each list item, the next will be revealed,  replacing the previous.
 You might use this device to have a character appear to stammer or talk over themselves:

-Given this List: `['awkward', 'interesting', 'wonderful']`
+Given this List: `[['awkward'], ['interesting'], ['wonderful']]`

 ...the rendering will display this text, in sequence, with each choice replacing the previous as the user clicks on the hyperlinks: